hrydgard/ppsspp-site/docs/settings/graphics.md

 * Auto Max Quality - Like auto, but will generate extra mipmaps where the game doesn't supply them.
 Can cause artifacts with things like fence textures, but will generally give you a smoother look in the distance in 3D games, especially combined with anisotropic filtering.

 For most games, max anisotropic + auto max quality will give you the best results.
 For a few games like Pursuit Force, switch back to just Auto.
 This may be made automatic in the future.

+### Smart 2D texture filtering

+Many 2D games render graphics with linear filtering enabled, even when drawing 2D where each texel maps exactly to a pixel, which we call "pixel-mapped".
+In this case, the filtering mode doesn't matter, but it does start to matter when you scale up the rendering to higher resolution.

+With this option enabled we try to detect this case and switch to "nearest" (pixellated) filtering, which looks better than linear filtering for a lot of 2D art.
+Some more information can be found [in this PR](https://github.com/hrydgard/ppsspp/pull/18646).
+The detection is not working in all games yet though.

 ## Lower resolution for effects